paf31/purescript-behaviors/generated-docs/FRP/Event.md

 folded :: forall event a.
 IsEvent event => Monoid a => event a -> event a
 ```

-Count the number of events received.
+Combine subsequent events using a `Monoid`.

 #### `count`